 In order to become leaders and flourish in the modern world, it is now essential that all children have a deep understanding and familiarity with code.

-In this guide, we will answer all the questions parents might have about introducing coding for kids.
+In this guide, we will answer all the questions parents might have about introducing coding class for kids.
 Let’s get started.

 What is coding?